 Summer Camp Description

 Children’s Peace Garden Summer Camp strives to inspire the next generation of environmental stewards through hands-on learning experiences in the garden.
 We’ve found that connecting children with their food has lifelong impacts on their health and eating choices.
 We offer week long, full day camps for nine weeks in the summer for youth aged 5-11.
-Each week has a unique theme such as urban farming, farm to table cooking, or survival skills.
+Each week has a unique theme such as mysteries in the garden, farm to table cooking, or survival skills.

 Job Title: Summer Environmental Educator